phorton1/Arduino-theClock3/docs/wood.md

 I place the **face** downwards on a sheet of wax paper and glue the numbers in with **white glue**, inserting them from the back so that they are *flush with the front of the face*.
-Then after the glue is thouroughly dry, I rough sand the back as needed and sand the face with 220 and 320 grit sand paper until it looks clean.
+Then after the glue is thoroughly dry, I rough sand the back as needed and sand the face with 220 and 320 grit sand paper until it looks clean.